otusteamedu/PHP/lesson26/README.md

 Run containers by command:
 `$ docker-compose up --build`

-Set local enviroment(for consumer local usage) like this(example for MacOS) `$ export PARAM="PARAM_VALUE"`
+Set local enviroment for POSTGRES and RABBIT like in .env (for consumer local usage) like this(example for MacOS) `$ export PARAM="PARAM_VALUE"`

 Start local consumer: